Bela Peter Urbanowsky (Urban)

 Bela Urbanowsky, an accomplished violinist who had studied in Europe, was an important person in Seventh-day Adventist music in the 1930s and 1940s.
 In the nine years he taught violin and conducted the orchestra at Atlantic Union College, from 1937 to 1946, he thrilled the campus with his artistry and virtuoso playing.
 His musical ability, coupled with a fluency in five languages, made him a favorite personality at AUC and in the region.

-A citizen of the United States, Urbanowsky had been born in Hungary, of Hungarian parents.
+A naturalized citizen of the United States, Urbanowsky had been born in Budapest, Hungary, on January 22, 1912, the son of Peter and Theresa Back Urban, Hungarian natives.
 The family came to the U.S. when he was two and a half years old, and in the next fifteen years, he received his education in public schools.
 He had started study on the violin at age eight and by the time he was seventeen had shown such promise that he traveled to Brussels, Belgium, to study with Eugene Ysaye, arguably one of the greatest violinists of the time.

 Urban became an influential member of the American String Association, serving in 1952 as chair of a committee to organize a national string competition.
 Because of disagreements over several aspects of the competition, however, it was never realized.

 He would later teach at a university in Florida.
-During that time, he and his second wife, Virginia, divorced.
+During that time, he and his second wife, Virginia, divorced in June 1963.
 She returned to Connecticut, where she died in 2001.
-He remarried and was residing in Hartford at the time of his death at age 76.
+He remarried and was residing in Las Vegas, Nevada, at the time of his death on September 4, 1988, at age 76.

 In later years, one of his former colleagues at HCM observed that Urban, because of his age and experience, was regarded as a teacher not only of the students but of his fellow faculty as well.